nitlang/nit/share/man/nitls.md

     $ nitls -t

-Show the list of projects imported by the modules of the current directory.
+Show the list of packages imported by the modules of the current directory.

     $ nitls -d -P *.nit